Required for Ph.D. in Genetics (Major)

 The University of Arizona Genetics program requires a minimum of 32 units of graduate credit, of which at least 26 credits must be in non-thesis credits, and 6 of thesis credits.

-All students will be required to submit a Masters's Plan of Study (PoS) by the end of their first semester.
+All students will be required to submit a Masters's Plan of Study (PoS) by the end of their first year.
 The PoS will be developed by the student and his/her mentor in consultation with committee members.

 Required Courses: